-At this juncture, I should point out that the cast and crew of this film, The Case, are all pre-teens.
+At this juncture, I should point out that the cast and crew of this film, The Case, are all basically children.

 While Charles continues his quest to be the Ohio tween version of Cecil B. DeMille or George Romero, Joe continues to struggle to come to terms with his mother's death.
 However, The Case puts him close to Alice (Elle Fanning), that unobscure object of desire for Joe.
-He's lost in her eyes (I think that's a seventies song, so we should be good), and soon all the boys are impressed with far more than her beauty...she turns out to be a good actress.
+He's lost in her eyes, and soon all the boys are impressed with far more than her beauty...she turns out to be a good actress.

 Joe is now determined to solve this mystery and rescue Alice.
-That means getting around the Army with his filmmaking buddies, it means having to wait for Charles to wait a few days to get his film processed (imagine: having to wait to get your film developed!), and it means having to confront the alien once they find his lair.
+That means getting around the Army with his filmmaking buddies, it means having to wait for Charles to wait a few days to get his film processed, and it means having to confront the alien once they find his lair.

 In the end, all things are restored, and we see the final cut of The Case.

 Somehow, I couldn't shake the feeling that Abrams was trying to send some sort of message about tolerance and compassion.
-I can't say that he had this in mind while writing the screenplay, but the only thing that crossed my mind here was of all things Guantanamo Bay.
+I can't say that he had this in mind while writing the screenplay, but that did cross my mind.

 In any case, Super 8 draws from many Spielbergian themes: the loss of parents, the innocence of seeing the world through children's eyes, the fact that what we fear is really not harmful.
 Abrams has studied from the Master very well, and Super 8 is as close to a Steven Spielberg film that Spielberg wouldn't make.